grantcarthew/start-prototype/docs/cli/start-config-context.md

 - **edit** - Modify existing context configuration
 - **remove** - Delete context from configuration

-**Note:** Per DR-017, context documents can be defined in both global and local configs.
-These commands can manage either scope using the `[scope]` argument.
+**Note:** Context documents can be defined in both global and local configs.
+These commands manage either scope using the `[scope]` argument.
 If scope is omitted, the command prompts interactively.

 ## Context Configuration Structure